Hitstar53/KDH-Hospital-Website/README.md

 # Hospital-Portal-Website
-Aim: We aim to create a robust website to better connect the patients and their respective doctors of the hospital and also create a prototype for an online payment system.
+Aim: to create a robust website to better connect the patients and their respective doctors of the hospital and also create an online payment portal for the hospital.
 ## Tech Stack:
 Frontend: Html, Css (Bootstrap) & Javascript
 Backend: Python – (Flask) framework
 Database: SqLite/MySQL
+## Hosting:
+Deployed At: hitstar53.pythonanywhere.com

 ## Outline of Website:
 •	Homepage of the website